kalinsky-dev/GAMES-PLAY-React/README.md

 ### Used Technologies & Dependencies

-- Front-end built with React
+- Front-end built with ReactJS + JSX
 - Softuni-Pracite-Server for authentication and data storage
 - react-router-dom
 - uniqid